-Recently, Singh and Allen (2012) demonstrated that, for stop consonants, there are indeed large differences in error rates both across consonants and for individual tokens of a given consonant.
-Two productions of the same stop consonant spoken by different talkers can be very different in their robustness to noise (i.e., listeners may be able to accurately recognize one token in noise but not another due to subtle differences in how the tokens are produced).
-Singh and Allen found that (1) for most stop consonant tokens, error rates increased abruptly beyond a critical SNR (i.e., the nature of the error is binary; NH listeners uniformly make errors below a particular SNR and almost never make errors above that SNR); (2) the NH listeners experiment performed nearly in the identically to each other; and (3) consonant error rates at -2 [dB SNR] and quiet (no noise) were extremely low (<5% on average).
-The majority of the error above -2[dB SNR] is driven by a small number of tokens (e.g., 1 in 20) that have significant error in quiet.
+Singh and Allen (2012) demonstrated that, for stop consonants, there are indeed large differences in error rates both across consonants and for individual tokens of a given consonant.
+Two productions of the same stop consonant spoken by different talkers can be very different in their robustness to noise (i.e., listeners may be able to accurately recognize one token in noise but not another, due to subtle differences in how the tokens are produced).
+Singh and Allen found that (a) for most stop consonant tokens, error rates increased abruptly beyond a critical SNR (i.e., the nature of the error is binary-NH listeners uniformly make errors below a particular SNR and almost never make errors above that SNR); (b) the NH listeners in the experiment performed nearly identically to each other; and (c) consonant error rates at -2 dB SNR and quiet (no noise) were extremely low (<5% on average).
+The majority of the error above -2 dBSNR is driven by a small number of tokens (e.g., 1 in 20) that have significant error in quiet.
 That is, most sounds have no error and a few sounds have large error (Phatak & Allen, 2007).
-This story here is clear: Responses at and above -2 [dB SNR] consist of a bimodal distribution with a large number of zero error sounds, plus a small number of high error sounds.
+This story here is clear: Responses at and above -2 dB SNR consist of a bimodal distribution with a large number of zero error sounds, plus a small number of high error sounds.

 These results suggest that we need measures that capitalize on this bimodal error distribution.
 Such detailed information is necessarily lost in aggregate measures.
 By looking only at the mean error across tokens, the AI and SRT average over the large natural variability between speech sounds.
-The goal here is to address these issues by further examining listeners' error rates across a broad range of consonant classes, including voiced stops (/b, d, g/), voiceless stops (/p, t, k/), voiced fricatives (/v, ð, z, $\frac{3}{2}$, voiceless fricatives (/f, θ , s, $\frac{5}{2}$, and nasals (/m, n/), for a large set of individual tokens (from 14 different talkers, produced in four different vowel contexts).
-This will allow us to parse differences across and within consonant classes (i.e., token differences) and to quantify the total error attributable to each of these factors.
+The goal here is to address these issues by further examining listeners' error rates across a broad range of consonant classes, including voiced stops (/b, d, g/), voiceless stops (/p, t, k/), voiced fricatives (/v, ð, z, 3/), voiceless fricatives (/f, θ , s, J/), and nasals (/m, n/), for a large set of individual tokens (from 14 different talkers, produced in four different vowel contexts).
+This will allow us to parse differences) and to quantify the total error attributable to each of these factors.

-The remainder of the paper is organized as follows: First, we provide a brief review of previous approaches for explaining listeners' errors in speech recognition tasks.
+The remainder of this article is organized as follows: First, we provide a brief review of previous approaches for explaining listeners' errors in speech recognition tasks.
 Next, we present the results of an experiment examining listeners' ability to identify CV syllables in noise, varying in the identity of the consonant, vowel, and talker.
 These data will be analyzed to determine the extent to which tokens differ in their error rates both across and within consonants.

-The Articulation Index
+Articulation Index